I-McPherson/operating_systems/Programs/driver/README.md

 anything from 0 (manually step through all) to 32767 (run all the way through).
 To have it run infinitely, you may enter 40000.
 In this mode, it will only show errors and warnings.

 After that, you have the option to input a speed from 0 to 5000.
-THIS SPEED IS NOT LINEAR.
+This speed is not linear.
 I recommend running it at 3850, that is the maximum speed to be able to monitor what is happening while it is moving quickly.

  Thank you for looking at my work!